lzhchn0/k8s-operator/Overview of metacontroller.md

 The constraints of metacontroller
 - Do not support operations across multiple clusters
 - Do not support dependencies between complex stateful resources
+- Kubebuilder watches bigger scope than metacontroller does.

 Informer behind metacontroller
 - The informer periodically flushes the cache and refreshes the objects from the API server.
 Disabling this mechanism is not feasible.